 The Future of EDM: Trends and Predictions

 With the breakthrough of artificial intelligence, the future of EDM appears promising.
 AI is enhancing EDM composition by automating the generation of lyrics and choruses, allowing musicians to concentrate more on elements like melody, harmony, and the intricate aspects of production.
-This advancement will allow EDM musicians to spend more time on creating unique sounds, pushing the boundaries of the genre (and we all know, that technology and music are deeply intertwined).
+This advancement will allow EDM musicians to spend more time creating unique sounds, pushing the boundaries of the genre (and we all know that technology and music are deeply intertwined).

 The integration of AI in EDM production is just the beginning.
 As technology continues to evolve, we can expect to see more advancements that will redefine the way EDM is created.
 The future is exciting, and we can’t wait to see where it takes us in the world of EDM.